February 3, 2023

 After I finished college, I stumbled through my twenties, confused with myself in the world.
 I didn’t understand myself, and I DEFINITELY didn’t understand the role that my degree could play in my success.
 I had to figure it out the hard way.

 My hope is that that won’t be the case for you.
-I started this website because I knew that college grads often don’t figure out how to use their degrees until they are well into their adulthood.
+I started this blog because I knew that college grads often don’t figure out how to use their degrees until they are well into their adulthood.

 So if you’re just graduating, about to graduate, or even if you have already graduated, is my advice for college graduates.
+OR, if you’re a parent or grandparent looking for advice to give your little darling — I hope this helps.

 1. Don’t expect your degree to be enough